DmitriiDenisov/area_assessment/README.md

 </p>

 ### Instructions:
+0. **Create dataset**.
+With SAS.Planet (SAS.Планета) parse high resolution images.
+Recommendation is to use zoom 18, because >18 is too delatiled and <18 is not enough.
+With ArcGIS Online create geojson with coordinates of buildings
 1. **Create masks for sat images** `area_assessment/make_train_masks.py`: script reads files from `source_dir` (default: `../../data/train/sat`).
 For each image from `source_dir` this script makes corresponding binary mask image in `target_dir` (default `../../data/train/map`).
 In order to make it script takes as input `geojson_path` variable (default: `../../data/train/NN_predict_0_geojson_1.geojson`)
 First of all it reads `geojson_path` file and converts coordinates from P4326 to P3857 system and saves new coordinates into new json file because it takes a lot time for converting.
 Then it takes every image from `source_dir`, in loop over every polygon from `geojson_path` file creates binary mask for an image and saves it in `target_dir`
 2. **Train model**. `scripts/train.py`: calls `DataGeneratorCustom` from `area_assessment/neural_networks/DataGeneratorCustom` which reads every image from folder with sat images (default `../data/train/sat`) and corresponding masks which we obtained on previous step.
 For every image DataGeneratorCustom makes: